Beginners language training (level A1)

-The purpose of the basic level language training is to prepare you for primary level conversation in Estonian.
+The purpose of the beginner level language training is to prepare you for primary level conversation in Estonian.

 The training provides language skills to cover the specific primary communication needs in an Estonian communication environment.
 The training’s content corresponds to the A1 skill level of Estonian.